This guide is for students who use NUS Libraries ( Medical Library) and require health related information

 LibKey Nomad is a Chrome browser extension that provides single click access to library content from publisher websites, PubMed, Web of Science, Scopus, Wikipedia and more.

 Installation in Chrome, Edge, Brave & Vivaldi is simple!
 Just visit libkeynomad.com and click the "Add to Chrome" button.
-Since these browsers are all based on Chromium, they can use the Chrome store extension.
+For Firefox, click libkeynomad.com.
 Your browser will then ask you to confirm.
 Select NUS as the institution and you are all set.

-Alternatively, visit Chrome Web Store and search for "LibKey Nomad" to install it.
+Alternatively, visit Chrome Web Store or Firefox Add-ons and search for "LibKey Nomad" to install it.

 No!
 There are no user accounts to create, the extension does not ask for or store your institutional user credentials.
 Nomad is active only when the user is on the web page of a scholarly publisher or database, all other domains are ignored.